The Poincare Duality in Quantization of the Norm of Differential Forms

-Instead of a theoretical proof, a real world evidence is more illustrative; this is the existence of Electromagnetic waves in the vacuum.

-These can be represented by an harmonic $1$-form, $\Laplace A=0$, also a gauge condition can be imposed $\delta A=0$, but the Electromagnetic Field, $F=dA$, is non null.
-Therefore, Electromagnetic waves in the vacuum are physical examples of harmonic but non strong harmonic forms.
-The reason is rather simple, because the space-time --the theoretical framework of physical phenomena-- is modelled as a pseudo Riemann manifold with Minkowski metric, instead of a \emph{pure} Riemannian one.
-As conclusion, not all results and methodologies coming from Riemannian manifold literature can be directly transferred to the pseudo Riemannian case, mainly if harmonic forms are involved.
-Eg., the Moritas's~\cite[pag.157]{Morita:2001} Proposition 4.13(iii) the necessary and sufficient conditions on Riemannian must be rewrite as sufficient for pseudo Riemann ones.
+Instead of a theoretical proof, real-world evidence is more illustrative; this is the existence of Electromagnetic waves in the vacuum.
+These can be represented by a harmonic $1$-form, $\Laplace A=0$, also a gauge condition can be imposed $\delta A=0$, but the Electromagnetic Field, $F=dA$, is no null.
+Therefore, Electromagnetic waves in the vacuum are physical examples of harmonic but no strong harmonic forms.
+The reason is rather simple because the space-time --the theoretical framework of physical phenomena-- is modeled as a pseudo-Riemann manifold with Minkowski-like metric, instead of a \emph{pure} Riemannian one.
+The conclusion is that not all results and methodologies coming from Riemannian manifold literature can be directly transferred to the pseudo-Riemannian case, mainly if harmonic forms are involved.